 Staff members are on duty at 7:10 each morning to greet and to supervise students.
 Students should not plan to arrive before 7:10 a.m.
-Students begin entering the building at 7:10 a.m. and begin entering classrooms at 7:30 a.m.
-Students entering the building before 7:30 a.m. will report to the multipurpose room and be dismissed to their classrooms at 7:30 a.m.
-All students must be in class by 7:45 a.m.
+Students begin entering the building at 7:10 a.m. and report directly to their classroom.